Yates Easy Patch Lawn Repair

 2. Feeding

-It takes a lot of energy for lawns to grow the thick, deep green growth that is beautiful to walk and play on and help create a fantastic looking front and back yard.
+It takes a lot of energy for lawns to grow the thick, deep green growth that is beautiful to walk and play on and makes a fantastic looking front and back yard.
 We also mow lawns constantly throughout the warmer seasons, which removes lots of nutrients from the soil.

 3. Weed Control